 |International Thespian Festival—SAS Credit||TS College Tours|

 |TS College Tours|

-*To receive high school credit for geometry or biology, students are required to take the courses in both sessions.
+*To receive high school credit for geometry, or algebra 1, students are required to take the courses in both sessions.

 This course is designed for students who have successfully completed Algebra I. Students deepen their understanding and explanations of geometric relationships, moving towards formal mathematical arguments.
 The course includes transformations, similarity, logic, triangles, quadrilaterals, polygons, basic trigonometry, circles, probability, as well as area and volume of two- and three-dimensional figures.
 Coordinates, problem solving, and other elements of algebra are prevalent.
 This course satisfies the prerequisites for Algebra II and Algebra II/Trigonometry.